-Frankly, the watches are low quality, the marketing is hyperbolic at best, and false advertising at the worst.
+Frankly, the watches are low quality, the marketing is hyperbolic at best, and false advertising at worst.

 We’ve explored Reddit threads and can see very carefully prepared counter-responses from the Watch Gang team at numerous points, allowing them to taper any negative responses.
 And don’t take our word for it, go check out one of the threads for yourself HERE.

-Additionally, we’ve watched videos, searched the web, and generally speaking there is nothing saying that this is a good deal.
+Additionally, we’ve watched videos, and searched the web, and generally speaking there is nothing saying that this is a good deal.
 In fact, our analysis points to the exact opposite.

 The watches are of very low value, despite the message that Watch Gang repeats over and over across the web.
-They say how the watches are of higher value than the cost of the service, which may be true in their eyes, however, we’re telling you they’re not.
+They say that the watches are of higher value than the cost of the service, which may be true in their eyes, however, we’re telling you they’re not.
 The watches can be found for next to nothing if you search online.
 Think about it, how else would they make a profit?